Creative Space Resources

 Artspace Housing - In partnership with A&V, Artspace conducted a feasibility study on the need for affordable space for the creative sector in Denver.
 The study surveyed more than 1,000 individuals who identified a growing need for affordable work and/or living space.
 Those individuals specifically pinpointed the RiNo neighborhoods as an area that needs improvement.
 Artspace is advancing a mixed-use project on a site at approximately 41st Street and Brighton Boulevard to be open 2019.

-Please feel free to contact Lisa Gedgaudas directly at 720-865-5560 or email@example.com for additional questions or concerns.
+Please feel free to leave any questions/comments below or you can contact Lisa Gedgaudas directly at 720-865-5560 or [email protected]envergov.org.